 Wine and Food Festival

 I spent Saturday hanging out with locals at festivals and enjoying the people, music, and food.
-The Wine and Food Festival in Sandbaai was fantastic, with a diverse crowd, relaxed but electric atmosphere, and an African marimba band.
+The Sandbaai Wine and Food Festival was fantastic, with a diverse crowd, relaxed but electric atmosphere, and an African marimba band.

 Food, wine, spirit, and beer tents were hosted by local chefs, foodies, brewers, and winemakers from Hemel en Aarde, Stellenbosch, Elgin, Franschhoek, and other areas.
 Many I talked with had visited the US.
 One woman ran in the New York Marathon, traveled through the Midwest, hiked in the Grand Canyon, and ended her trip on the West Coast.